Pilates For Runners: Try These 6 Exercises For A Stronger Core

 1. Stand upright on one leg with your core engaged, holding onto a light medicine ball or stability ball with your arms extended in front of you at chest height.

-2. Keeping your hips facing forwards and stacked over your knees, bend the knee to 90 degrees on your supporting leg.
+2. Keeping your hips facing forward and stacked over your knees, bend the knee to 90 degrees on your supporting leg.

 3. Slowly press back up to standing.